fantastic-pancake/Ideaz/README.md

 ### Users can watch synchronized youtube videos, along with a chat box to discuss the contents.
 * Main feature: synchronized playlist, synchronized video playback - no matter how many users are connected - using websockets
 * OAuth Facebook

+## Other to consider
+### Watson API, NASA API, AI Chatbots, Amazon SC2 Servers, CSS Animations/Parallax,
+### We can also search for some cool APIs on Mashape